atviriduomenys/spinta/README.rst

   validated and transformed using rules defined in *Manifest* table.
 Finally, data can be stored into internal database in order to provide fast and flexible access to data.

+- **Transform your data**: Data transformations are applied in real time, when reading data from source.
+This puts some limitations on transformation side, but allows data to be streamed in real time.

 - **Publish your data**: Once you have your data loaded into internal database, you can publish data using API.
 API is generated automatically using